FlineDev/HandySwift/README.md

 ### Carthage

-Simply add this line to you Cartfile:
+Simply add this line to your Cartfile:

 ```
 github "Flinesoft/HandySwift" ~> 0.2
 ```

 And run `carthage update`.
 Then drag & drop the HandySwift.framework in the Carthage/build folder to your project.
 Now you can `import HandySwift` in each class you want to use its features.